Q. How many node points are needed in a model?

 Therefore Linear and Non-liner analysis reported displacements are only calculated at node points in the model.
 No results are given for intermediate locations between existing node points during a Static analysis.
 The deformed shape of the pipe would be graphically approximated between node points based on influences of applied loads at node points or piping displacement beyond adjacent node points.
 Many question how many node points are required to achieve high accuracy of displacement.
 Yes by adding more node point the closer to actual displaced shape will be displayed / calculated.
 However, adding to many unnecessary node points would significantly increase the analysis time and would not greatly increase the accuracy of the results.
 See example below.

-Example, see image below of pipe between 2 anchors:
+Example, pipe between 2 anchors:

 Seg A has no node points between the anchors